Congyuwang/Synced-Parallel-Iterator/README.md

-# par_iter_synced: Parallel Iterator With Output Sequential Consistency
+# par_iter_synced: Parallel Iterator With Sequential Output

 Crate like `rayon` do not offer synchronization mechanism.
 This crate provides easy mixture of parallelism and synchronization,